newmanw/Rocket.Chat.Custom/README.md

 ## APK
 app/build/outputs/apk/officialFoss/release/app-official-foss-release.apk

-## TODO Need script to copy over colors
-app/constants.colors.js

-## TODO ic_launcher, need to create all icons, throw in dir, and then copy over at build time

 ## TODO ic_notication, need to create all icons, throw in dir, and then copy over at build time

 ## TODO app.json, set server, app group, and store id